 At The Open University, Filippo is the co-chair of D828, the dissertation component (90 credits) of the new MA in International Relations.
-He also teaches the level 2 module "Understanding politics: ideas and institutions in the modern world" and the level 1 "Global Challenges: Social Science in Action".
+He was Block lead on the first part of the MA with a block titled "Rising Powers and the International Order".
+He also teaches the level 1 course "Global Challenges: Social Science in Action".

 Students currently supervised:

 Filippo is happy to discuss research proposals on any topic related to: